Learningchipmunk/Prediction_of_cryptocurrencies/readme.md

 You'll need to clone the repository in order to have a copy of the project up and running on your local machine for testing purposes.

 ### Prerequisites
-* Personally, I use Virtual Studio Code on a daily basis.
+* Personally, I use Virtual Studio Code (VSC).
 Therefore, in order to run this code from the get-go, you'll need VSC and its python extension pack.<br>
 If you do not use VSC, just remove `#%%` from the beginning and the end of the file. </li>
 * Atom is another IDE that supports cell by cell compilation with its extension hydrogen.
 I wouldn't recommend it because of its slow-paced initial boot.